Towards Probing the Diffuse Supernova Neutrino Background in All Flavors: Promise: Multi-Flavor Detection of the DSNB

-Due to the large discrepancy between the limits on the $\nu_x$ and on other flavor components of the DSNB, we treat the $\nu_x$ emission as separate.
+The standard core-collapse supernova scenario predicts comparable fluxes for all neutrino flavors.
+But due to the large discrepancy between the limits on the $\nu_x$ and on other flavor components of the DSNB, we treat the $\nu_x$ emission as separate.
 We neglect ordinary three-flavor mixing effects (including neutrino self-interactions~\cite{Lunardini:2012ne}) because if the $\nu_x$ flux were really huge, this must be caused by unspecified new astrophysics or physics.
 The latter might include active neutrino decays~\cite{Ando:2003ie, Fogli:2004gy, DeGouvea:2020ang}, non-standard interactions of DSNB with cosmic neutrino background~\cite{Goldberg:2005yw, Baker:2006gm, Farzan:2014gza, Jeong:2018yts} or sterile-neutrino mixing to the mu and tau sectors.
 For the last, there might be a scenario where sterile neutrinos escape from the core and then decay to $\nu_x$~\cite{Dolgov:2000jw, Mastrototaro:2019vug}.